 Background research

 Background research was undertaken to identify other solutions that offer similar functionalities and understand how those websites are developed.
 Identification of their strengths and weakness helped identify the must-have features of the Pinboard website.
 The main areas investigated were the target audience and key functionalities that the users would like to see on the website.
-The comparison made was between a number of open source e-commence solutions such asGumtree, Preloved and eBay.
+The comparison made was between a number of open source e-commence solutions such as Apache OFBiz, osCommerce, Magendo [34] and e-commerce websites such as Gumtree, Preloved and eBay.
 The strengths and weakness of the services are shown below: